Ordered Patch Theory

 T-12 Deliverables

-2. Theorem T-12a (Undecidability of Input Provenance).
-A fully adapted codec cannot distinguish filtered from unfiltered input.
+Theorem T-12a (Input-Provenance Non-Identifiability, v3.6.5 rename).
+From a fully adapted codec’s internal states and observable input stream, multiple distinct generative histories — filtered and unfiltered — are observationally compatible; the codec cannot identify which produced its observations.
 The instrument of detection has been shaped by the same filter that produced the corruption. → Closes roadmap criterion (c).

 Remaining open items